-- 1. Graduates will have a broad knowledge and understanding of the theoretical and historical bases of concert music of the Western tradition and will be able to synthesize this knowledge within the discipline of the major. - 2.
+- Graduates will have a broad knowledge and understanding of the theoretical and historical bases of concert music of the Western tradition and will be able to synthesize this knowledge within the discipline of the major. - 2.
 Graduates will attain a level of musical understanding and technical proficiency, appropriate to the major, in one performance medium. - 3.
 Graduates will demonstrate a level of keyboard skills appropriate to the major. - 4.
 Graduates will demonstrate competency appropriate to the major with computer hardware and software designed for musical applications. - 5.
-Graduates will be able to access information about music through the use of library and information technology resources and will be able to communicate clearly the results of their research orally and in writing. - 6.
+Graduates will be able to access information about music using library and information technology resources and will be able to clearly communicate the results of their research orally and in writing. - 6.
 Graduates will be able to form and defend musical judgments about a wide range of music.